-The story of Richard Lionheart reaches from England to the Middle East.
+Famously, the story of Richard Lionheart, King of Crusaders, reaches from England to the Middle East.
 This page recalls his time in Austria and provides travel tips for Dürnstein in Wachau Valley.

 Richard’s Austrian Adventure

 Richard Lionheart.
-In December 1192, Richard returned from his Third Crusade.
+In December 1192, Richard returned to England from his Third Crusade.
 He was exhausted from a long power struggle with his father Henry II and from bloody revolts in his French territories.
-During his battle in the Holy Land, one of his opponents was Duke Leopold V of Austria.
+During his battle in the Holy Land, one of his opponents had been Duke Leopold V of Austria.
 Going back, Richard became shipwrecked at Aquileia in the Northern Adriatic.

-He was forced to return on the European continent, and had to cross Austria.
+Hence, he was forced to return via the European continent, and had to cross what is now Austria.

-the strings behind this capture.
-He acted on behalf of Roman-German Emperor Henry VI, and King Philipp August of France.
-The two rulers had a series of political motives and wanted revenge for some incidents during the Crusades.
+To travel incognito, Richard disguised himself as a Knight Templar.
+However, supporters of Duke Leopold eventually captured him in a tavern in Vienna’s 3rd district, Erdberg (Erdbergstrasse 41/ Schwalbengasse 17).
+His king-like behaviour had been spotted.
+However, it was not Leopold who had pulled the strings behind this capture.
+In fact, he had acted on behalf of Roman-German Emperor Henry VI, and King Philipp August of France.
+The two rulers had a series of political motives and wanted revenge for some incidents that had happened during the Crusades.

-After the treaty was signed, Emperor Henry’s men transferred Richard Lionheart to German Trifels Castle in Western Germany (Rhineland-Pfalz).
-He continued his imprisonment there.
+After the treaty was signed, Emperor Henry’s men transferred Richard Lionheart to the German Trifels Castle in Western Rhineland-Pfalz, where he continued his imprisonment.
 Richard himself rejected all clauses of the treaty.
 Eventually, his enemy King Philipp II offered to pay and fulfill the treaty in exchange for Richard.
 Finally, Richard’s mother Eleonore of Aquitaine made the ransom was made available.
 She had sold all of Richard’s goods and more to fund the huge sum.

 Visit Dürnstein Prison In Wachau Valley